Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Numerical methods

 where $\mathcal E_i$ is the energy of replica $i$.
 This maintains detailed balance of the simulation while enabling configurations to diffuse through temperature space.
 Colder replicas borrow entropy from hotter replicas and more readily escape local energy minima.

-The free-energy $F_{C_\textsf{s}L}$ is slow to compute due to the exponential function being dominated by high-energy but improbable configurations.
-We instead use the multi-step Bennett acceptance ratio \cite{bennettEfficient1976, voterMonte1985}: to estimate $F_{C_\textsf{s}L} - F_{C_\textsf{s}}$, we decompose $L$ into $M$ ``components''
+The free energy $F_{C_\textsf{s}L}$ is slow to compute due to the exponential function being dominated by high-energy but improbable configurations.
+We instead use the multi-step Bennett acceptance ratio \cite{bennettEfficient1976, voterMonte1985}: to estimate $F_{C_\textsf{s}L} - F_{C_\textsf{s}}$, we decompose $L$ into $M$ ``components'' $Q_1,Q_2,\ldots,Q_M$, where each $Q_\mu \in \mathcal P_\text{st}$ is a (small) Pauli operator (e.g., a single-qubit Pauli).
+They satisfy